 Police Record Checks

 Many organizations accepting students are servicing vulnerable populations.
-The PRC, with the Vulnerable Sector Screening, ensures the safety of the clients they serve, and also offers you protection.
-As well, you will have many more placement options to choose from if you complete your PRC.
-Only a small handful of organizations do not require their volunteers to have a PRC.
+The Police Background Check helps to ensure the safety of the clients they serve, and also offers you protection.
+As well, you will have many more placement options to choose from if you complete your Police Background Check.
+Only a small handful of organizations do not require their volunteers to obtain at least one of the following types of Police Background Checks:

-Discounts are no longer offered in Waterloo to college or university students who are completing a placement as part of a course requirement, unless the organization you will be assisting can offer this discount.
+Discounts are no longer offered to college or university students who are completing a placement as part of a course requirement, unless the organization you will be assisting can offer this discount.

 As soon as possible!
-PRCs typically take 4-6 weeks to complete in Waterloo.
-Some communities take longer to process requests, others are faster than the Waterloo Region.
+PRCs typically take 4-6 weeks to complete.
+Some communities take longer to process requests, others are faster.

 If your placement requires a PRC before starting, do not sign-up for it if you do not have the PRC in-hand.
 Some, but not all, community partners will allow you to start a placement if you can prove you have started the process of applying for a PRC (i.e. providing a receipt).